 Austerity clobbers Portugal's ruling party in local votes

-LISBON (Reuters) - Portugal's ruling Social Democrats took a heavy beating in local elections on Sunday as voters passed their verdict on the austerity measures that accompanied the 2011 international bailout.
+LISBON (Reuters) - Portugal's ruling Social Democrats took a heavy beating in Sunday's local elections as voters passed their verdict on national austerity measures accompanying the country's 2011 bailout by international lenders.

-Still, the PSD's coalition partner, the rightist CDS, had five mayors elected in a major improvement from one in 2009.
-The Communist-Greens alliance had 33, up five.
-Twelve independents were elected, up from seven, after a record 80 candidates stood.
+The PSD's coalition partner, the CDS, had five, the Communist-Greens alliance had 30, while 11 independents were elected, up from seven, after a record 80 stood.